A light breeze from the ocean caresses the palms,

 Out of the fathom deep, into the light and clutch of this world,

 Now, a rainbow of brilliance aglow in the sun,

 Soon you'll see it's shimmer fade and die".

-We sit in the depths, with sharpened hooks, a line,
+We sit in the depths, with honed hooks, a line,

 Waiting in grace, we hope to haul this elusive brilliance into our world.

-It begins to capture the stillness and tranquility of the place - and the haunting morning riffs of unseen birds from palms.
+My words, hopefully begin to capture the stillness and tranquility of the place - and the haunting morning riffs of unseen birds from palms.
 The insight I felt at that time was about the fleeting nature of clear perception - its majesty and brilliance, and impermanent nature.
-While attention may rest in the world, this beauty comes from the deep where "outer" and "inner" loose all distinction.
+While attention may rest in the world, this beauty comes from the deep where "outer" and "inner" begin to loose all distinction.

 In these crystal waters, the catch is the JOY OF LIFE.